ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 - Journal Reviewer

-  * IEEE Transactions on Multimedia (TMM): 2021, 2022
+  * IEEE Transactions on Neural Networks and Learning Systems (TNNLS): 2023
   * IEEE Transactions on Circuits and Systems for Video Technology (TCSVT): 2021, 2022, 2023
   * ACM Transactions on Multimedia Computing, Communications, and Applications (ToMM): 2021, 2023
+  * IEEE Transactions on Multimedia (TMM): 2021, 2022

 - Teaching Assistant